ryanhalabi/ryanhalabi.github.io/_posts/2016-5-1-Analyzing_Allrecipes.md

 * Something I could be passionate about

-Interestingly enough, it was the third point that proved the hardest.
-In the past month however I finally discovered my true calling, analyzing allrecipes.com!
+Interestingly enough, it was the third point that proved the hardest to satisfy.
+In the end, it was my baser desires for food that led me to my project: analyze all recipes.com.

 My plan is